 Gorgeous and Historic House on Main

-Property Status: Under Contract
+Property Status: Sold

 Architectural Style is “Greek Revival Bungalow” and is possibly a qualifier for historic home registration for architectural style, because as far as Historic Society can tell it is the first Greek Revival architectural style in Shackelford County.
 It is walking distance from downtown, Old Jail Art Center, City Park & Pool and Restaurants.

 Three bedroom / Two bath and master bedroom is large enough for king bed and sofa set up.
 Living room, dining room, breakfast nook, kitchen and mud/utility room.